50 Car Expressions and Idioms That Shape the English Language

 1. Old banger

-To call a motor vehicle a "jalopy" is to refer to it as being junk, broken, or worn out.
+To refer to a vehicle as a "jalopy" is to see it as being junk, broken, or worn out.

 Example: "That rusting heap of junk is a real jalopy.
 It's of no practical use to anyone, and needs scrapping."